Meet the CEO, Terri Holley

 I was terrified.
 Hanging out a shingle and hoping for clients is not for the faint of heart.
 Fortunately, shortly after establishing my business in 2007, social media began to emerge as an inexpensive and easy way to reach millions of prospective clients.
 The first social tool I used was a blog.
 I just happened to hear a story about blogging on NPR and thought I would give it a try.
 Then came Facebook, then Twitter, and then, thankfully, my business began to grow.
 And during that time, I realized I had discovered something really powerful.
-Ten years later, I’ve been fortunate enough to assist hundreds of business owners leverage the power of digital media.
+Ten years later, I’ve been fortunate enough to assist hundreds of business owners to leverage the power of digital media.
 Pretty incredible!

-Growing two businesses takes skills.
+Growing a few online brands takes skills.

 I am a well-seasoned, wise, and tech-savvy gal.

-I’ve grown two brands online using a variety of social media tools with plenty of successes and challenges along the way.
+Over the last 15 years, there are have plenty of successes and challenges along the way.
 I know what works and what doesn’t.
 This saves my clients tons of time.
 Along with being an avid user of all the major social technologies, and an early adopter of just about every new tool that comes along, I am the producer and host of two podcasts, How to Rock Online Marketing Without Losing Your Cool and Social Media Voices, a long-running (retired) podcast that featured clients who were successful with growing their businesses by leveraging the social web.
 Many of the retired episodes can be heard on my current podcast.

-I love giving back.
+I LOVE giving back.

 I am very passionate about giving back and helping others understand how to best use social technologies for the greater good.
 My contributions include: